-MIN 167/168 Apologetics Internship (1 credit, 2 credits)
+MIN 167/168 Apologetics Practicum (1 credit, 2 credits)

-Any work with a ministry that is focused on apologetics can go towards this internship.
+Any work with a ministry that is focused on apologetics can go towards this practicum.
 Work with an apologetics organization such as Apologetics Canada, Ratio Christi, RZIM Ministries, or Alpha is included.
-A ministry organized out of the church that is focused on giving reasons that affirm and defend the Christian faith also qualifies for this internship.
+A ministry organized out of the church that is focused on giving reasons that affirm and defend the Christian faith also qualifies for this practicum.

-MIN 221/222 Church Music Internship (1 credit, 2 credits)
+MIN 221/222 Church Music Practicum (1 credit, 2 credits)

-This hands-on internship provides students with an opportunity to work under a leadership of an experienced music pastor/leader in a local church, creating opportunities for mentorship in a real church context.
+This hands-on practicum provides students with an opportunity to work under a leadership of an experienced music pastor/leader in a local church, creating opportunities for mentorship in a real church context.

-MIN 231/232 Children's Ministry Internship (1 credit, 2 credits)
+MIN 231/232 Children's Ministry Practicum

+(1 credit, 2 credits)